 We are taught in the Talmud (Yoma 85b), Rabbi Akiva said, happy are you Yisrael!
 Before whom are you purifying yourselves and who purifies you?
 Your Father in Heaven!
-As the pasuk states: “And I shall sprinkle upon you pure waters and you shall be purified” (Yechezkel 36:25), and so it states: “Hashem is the mikveh of the Jewish People” (Yirmiyahu 17:13), just as a mikveh purifies the impure, so Hashem purifies the Jewish People!
+As the passuk states, “And I shall sprinkle upon your pure waters and you shall be purified” (Yechezkel 36:25), and so it states, “Hashem is the mikveh of the Jewish People” (Yirmiyahu 17:13), just as a mikveh purifies the impure, so Hashem purifies the Jewish People!

-Maran Rabbenu Rav Ovadia Yosef zt”l (Me’or Yisrael Drush 1 Shabbat Shuva) asks that from the first pasuk that Rabbi Akiva quoted “And I shall sprinkle upon you pure waters”, we see that it is Hashem purifies the Jewish People, but then what is added by his statement “just as a mikveh purifies the impure, so Hashem purifies the Jewish People”.
+Maran Rabbenu Rav Ovadia Yosef zt”l (Me’or Yisrael, Drush 1 Shabbat Shuva) asks that from the first passuk that Rabbi Akiva quoted, “And I shall sprinkle upon you pure waters”, we see that it is Hashem who purifies the Jewish People, but if so, what is then added by his statement “just as a mikveh purifies the impure, so Hashem purifies the Jewish People”.
 Let’s clarify the question more clearly.
-We would not know logically that a mikveh purifies the impure, it is only because Hashem decreed so in His Torah that a mikveh purifies the impure.
-If so what is the connection between the mikveh on the one hand and the fact that Hashem purifies the Jewish People?
+Logically, we wouldn’t know that a mikveh purifies the impure, it is only because Hashem decreed so in His Torah that a mikveh purifies the impure.
+If so, what is the connection between the mikveh on the one hand and the fact that Hashem purifies the Jewish People?
 How may we deduce from the halachot of mikveh that Hashem purifies the Jewish People?
 In truth it is Hashem that purifies the Jewish People, so why do we need the connection between the mikveh of water?
 It should simply suffice to say that Hashem decreed that He purifies the Jewish People!

-Maran zt”l explained that in truth from the pasuk “Hashem is the mikveh of the Jewish People” we do not deduce that Hashem purifies the Jewish People, rather Rabbi Akiva’s intention was to teach a different point altogether.
-Namely, that from the halachot of immersion we may learn the halachot of teshuva (repentance).
+Rather, Maran zt”l explained that in truth from the passuk, “Hashem is the mikveh of the Jewish People” we do not deduce that Hashem purifies the Jewish People, instead Rabbi Akiva’s intention was to teach a different point altogether.
+Namely, that from the halachot of immersion we may learn the halachot of teshuvah (repentance).

 Maran zt”l added that it is well known that there are 248 mitzvot that we do and 365 mitzvot that we mustn’t do, these correspond to the 248 bones and 365 sinews in a man’s body.
 Each mitzvah corresponds to a particular bone or sinew.
-So it transpires that when a person decides to continue to sin in a particular matter then that bone remains outside the boundary of teshuva, and that person is missing one bone from becoming purified with the mitzvah that is linked to the teshuva process.
-And so he is not forgiven at all until he accepts upon himself the mitzvah of teshuva in a complete way, all of the mitzvot without exception.
+So it transpires that when a person decides to continue to sin in a particular matter then that bone remains outside the boundary of teshuvah, and that person is missing one bone from becoming purified with the mitzvah that is linked to the teshuvah process.
+And so, they are not forgiven at all until they accept upon themselves the mitzvah of teshuvah in a complete way, all of the mitzvot without exception.

 “May Hashem enable us to return to Him and may we return, renew our days as before” (Eicha 5:21).